-In the previous days, I’ve received confirmation that I achieved the new certifications
+In the previous days, I’ve received confirmation that I achieved the new certification

 Microsoft Certified Solutions Developer: App Builder – it validates that you have the skills needed to build modern mobile and/or web applications and services.

 The exams required are fully explained on the certification website and, interestingly, the MCSA (Microsoft Certified Solutions Associate) path is now a mandatory step for earning the MCSD and can be chosen from Web Applications or Universal Windows Platform.

-A valuable post in the “Born to Learn” site describes the changes and the transition paths available from the existing MCSD/MCSE to the new ones.
+A valuable post in the “Born to Learn” site describes the changes and the transition paths available from the existing MCSD to the new ones.

 The new certifications will not have an expiry date, and there will be the possibility to re-earn them by passing every year an additional exam taken from the list of electives.